Code-Institute-Submissions/bucketlist/README.md

 ![](static/img/login_screenshot.JPG)

 __Profile page__<br>
-The profile page shows the username and an extra button to add a new Intention.
+Card 1:Shows the username and an extra button to add a new Intention.
-This is also where the profile can be deleted.
+Card 2: This is also where the profile can be deleted.
 ![](static/img/profile_screenshot.JPG)

 __Intentions Page__<br>